Merit-Research/darknet-events/README.md

 To run `parse` by reading directly off an interface, compile `parse_live` instead, and pass it the `--interface` flag followed by the name of the interface instead of the `--pcap` flag.

 Attribution to MaxMind: This product includes GeoLite2 data created by MaxMind, available from http://www.maxmind.com.

+## Copyright

+All software tools within this package are Copyright (c) 2020 Merit Network, Inc., and Stanford University.
+All Rights Reserved.